Anish407/Azure.Identity.Samples/SvcBusMsiReceiver/readme.txt

       ServiceBusTrigger("queueName", Connection = "key name in localsettings.json")

-4. Add Configuration with to app settings in configuration section of the function app
+4. Add Configuration with to app settings inside the configuration section of the function app

  "demo__fullyQualifiedNamespace": "{namespace}.servicebus.windows.net",